-An ash-rich eruption originating from JM volcano has potential to affect air traffic over Iceland (after 36 hours) and, to some extent, the Faroe Island, after 48 hours.
-Concerning airborne ash concentration and extent, for Large eruptions, concentrations

-320 above 2 mg/m3 (even 4 mg/m3, originally considered no fly zone) would affect part of the Icelandic airspace (at different flight levels) with exceedance probabilities between 10 and 50% at some time from the onset of the eruption up to 48 hours after its end.
-For Medium eruptions, these dangerous concentrations would affect only low flight levels (FL050).
+- Our results show that, an ash-rich eruption originating from the JM volcano has the potential to affect air traffic over Iceland (after 36 hours) and, to some extent, the Faroe Island, after 48 hours.
+Concerning airborne ash concentration and extent, for Large eruptions, concentrations above 2 mg/m3 (even 4 mg/m3, originally considered no-fly zone) would affect part of the Icelandic airspace (at different flight levels) with exceedance probabilities between 10% and 50% at some time from the onset of the eruption up to 48 hours after its end.
+For Medium eruptions, these dangerous concentrations would affect only low flight - 345 levels (FL050).
 Above FL250 only polar routes would be affected.

-When analyzing persisting concentration conditions where aircraft engines are exposed to high concentration for more than 3 hours, we conclude that at FL050 a large part of icelandic FIR (reaching in some extent U.K.) with probabilities 5 and 50% would be affected for both Medium and Large eruption classes.
+When analyzing persisting concentration conditions where aircraft engines are exposed to a high concentration for more than 3 hours, we conclude that at FL050 a large part the of the Icelandic FIR (reaching in some extent the U.K.) would be affected for both Medium and Large eruption classes with probabilities between 5% and 50%.
 At FL250 such risky conditions would affect only high latitude air routes (above 68° N).

-Finally we want to highlight the robustness of our PVHA in terms of uncertainty quantification, that should be routinely considered in all this kind of studies.
+Finally, we want to highlight the robustness of our PVHA in terms of uncertainty quantification, which should be routinely considered in all these kinds of studies.